rschreiber95/Banking-System1/README.md

 # Banking-System1
-Utilizes SQL and MariaDB to create, manage, and track fictional bank accounts and account holder information.
+Interactive Java program that utilizes MariaDB and SQL to create fictional bank accounts and manage transaction and balance histories.